canalplus/rx-player/doc/api/Loading_a_Content.md

   for example).

-  If you're using the [minimal build of the player](../Getting_Started/Minimal_Player.md), you will need to add at least the `METAPLAYLIST` experimental feature to be able to play those contents.
+  If you're using the [minimal build of the player](../Getting_Started/Minimal_Player.md), you will need to add at least the `LOCAL_MANIFEST` experimental feature to be able to play those contents.

 Example: